jaehong21/hibiscus/README.md

   <img src="./docs/ecr-demo.gif" alt="Hibiscus ECR demo" width="800" height="516">
 </p>

 Hibiscus is a modern, terminal-based user interface (UI) that helps you interact with your AWS resources with ease.
 Built with a focus on simplicity and efficiency, Hibiscus provides a streamlined experience for managing your cloud infrastructure from the comfort of your terminal.
+The interface is powered by [tview](https://github.com/rivo/tview) for instant redraws, rich tables, and modal workflows.

 ## Features